-What happens if I move WITHIN Macomb County after I receive my CCW permit?
+What happens if I move WITHIN Macomb County after I receive my CPL?

 The permit is still valid until it expires, but you are required to have your current address updated with the county in which your permit was issued.

-What happens if I move OUT of Macomb County (still within the state of Michigan) after I receive my CCW permit?
+What happens if I move OUT of Macomb County (still within the state of Michigan) after I receive my CPL?

-The permit is still valid until it expires.
+The license is still valid until it expires.
 After expiration, you would apply in the county in which you reside.

 Death Records Frequently Asked Questions